 Peninsula State Park Current conditions

-A state trail pass is required for skiers and off-road bikers at Peninsula State Park, in addition to a vehicle admission sticker.
+A state trail pass is required off-road bikers at Peninsula State Park in addition to a vehicle admission sticker.
 The annual trail pass is valid on all ski, bike and horse trails in Wisconsin State Parks that require the trail pass for users 16 years and older.

 White Cedar Nature Center

-See the DNR Events Calendar for a list of events at Peninsula and other state parks.
+See the DNR Events Calendar for a complete list of events at Peninsula and other state parks.